stuartstaniford/permaplan/README.md

 # permaplan
 Open Source permaculture planning software.
 In early stages of development, do not try to use yet.
+Shooting to have alpha semi-usable code mid 2021.

 Currently only believed to compile on MacOS Mojave and Catalina.
+Written in C++, but I speak it with a very strong C accent (I was a C network security guy for over twenty years).

 Installation notes for building the source: